meet-bhagdev/test_scripts_mssql/adgroups.md

 ktpass /princ <hostname>$@<DOMAINREALM> /out mssql.keytab /mapuser DOMAINREALM\hostname$ /pass * /crypto All
 # Example: ktpass /princ meetrhel$@KUNALTESTAD.COM /out mssql.keytab /mapuser KUNALTESTAD\meetrhel$ /pass * /crypto All
 ```
 Now move the keytab over to your SQL Server Linux machine using scp.
-Once copied move it to the '''/var/opt/mssql/secrets/''' folder
+Once copied move it to the following folder

+    /var/opt/mssql/secrets/

 ## Step 3: Create AD group and add your user to the group